tsahara/r7rs/content/basic.md

 any Scheme value can be used as a boolean value for the purpose of a conditional test.
 As explained in section~\ref{booleansection}, all values count as true in such a test except for \schfalse{}.
-This report uses the word ``true'' to refer to any Scheme value except \schfalse{}, and the word ``false'' to refer to
+This report uses the word "true" to refer to any Scheme value except \schfalse{}, and the word "false" to refer to
 \schfalse{}. \mainindex{true} \mainindex{false}

 ## 3.3.
 External representations